jqwik-team/jqwik/documentation/src/docs/user-guide.template.md

-defaultMaxDiscardRatio = 5          # The default ratio before assumption misses make a property fail useJunitPlatformReporter = false    # Set to true if you want to use platform reporting defaultAfterFailure = PREVIOUS_SEED # Set default behaviour for falsified properties
+defaultMaxDiscardRatio = 5          # The default ratio before assumption misses make a property fail useJunitPlatformReporter = false    # Set to true if you want to use platform reporting defaultAfterFailure = PREVIOUS_SEED # Set default behaviour for falsified properties reportOnlyFailures = false          # Set to true if only falsified properties should be reported
 ```

 ## Release Notes